will-lancer/will-lancer.github.io/README.md

 ### What I'm currently reading (updated 3/31/24)

-Both of these subjects are on recommendation of [Warren Siegel](http://insti.physics.sunysb.edu/~siegel/plan.html).
+Both of the physics subjects are on recommendation of [Warren Siegel](http://insti.physics.sunysb.edu/~siegel/plan.html).
 The sections marked with a [$] are the books I like the most.